Class and Gradebook Setup

 Creating a Bucket

-Click Choose What’s in This Bucket and select from the available options.
-Enter the weighting points.
+Teachers can click Choose What’s in This Bucket and select from the available options.
+Then enter the weighting points.
 The weighting points entered are deducted from Everything Else.
 The assessments are moved from the Everything Else bucket into the new bucket.

-This page lists the information Edsby receives from the Student Information System.
+The additional options page lists the information Edsby receives from the Student Information System for the teacher.
 This includes the Class Name, Course Code, Strands, Outcomes, Standards, Expectations, and Scheduling/Timetable information.